vuhung16au/MachineLearning-GenAI/FIDE-ELO-Calculator/README.md

 # FIDE ELO Calculator

-A web-based application for calculating chess rating changes according to FIDE (International Chess Federation) regulations.
+A web-based application for calculating chess rating changes according to FIDE (International Chess Federation) regulations (as of 22 Apr 2025).
+This calculator allows players to input their ratings, opponent ratings, and game results to determine the expected rating changes after multiple games.

 ![FIDE ELO Calculator Interface](FIDE-ELO-Calculator.png)

 ## Description

 This application allows chess players to calculate their rating changes after tournaments or individual games with precision.
 It implements the official FIDE ELO formula and supports multiple K-factors based on FIDE guidelines.